emiraga/valodator/README.md

 ## Warning

 Using automated bots for submitting problems can violate terms of use of certain online judges.
-I expect it's moderate usage to be for organizing small scale contests 3-7 teams, without flooding the judge server.
+I expect valodator's moderate usage to be for organizing small scale contests 3-7 teams, without flooding the judge server.

 ## Contact